WDPS-Group2/html-processor/README.md

 After the entity mentions in the document are extracted, we link the mentions with their named entities to the Knowledge Base.
 We divide the entity linking into the following parts:

 ### Candidate Entity Generation - Query the Knowledge Base
-If the mention is English words, input surface form of mentions to ElasticSearch to get 20 candidate named entities with the highest popularity score from FreeBase.
+If the mention is an English word, we link the input surface form of the mentions to ElasticSearch.
+We obtain the 20 candidate named entities with the highest popularity score from FreeBase.

 ### Candidate Entity Ranking - Rank the candidate named entities
 We assign a score to each of the candidates, and rank them according to the score: